+(2) For purposes of this table, except as described in footnotes 7 and 8 below, expenses for the "200% asset coverage" column is based on hypothetical expenses for the three months ended March 31, 2019, which assume a hypothetical asset coverage ratio of 200%, the maximum amount of borrowings that currently could be incurred by OCSL, annualized for a full year.
+This information is not a representation of the amount of borrowings that OCSL intends to incur or that would be available to be incurred.

-- (3) For purposes of this table, except as described in footnotes 7 and 8 below, expenses for the "150% asset coverage" column are based on hypothetical expenses for the three months ended March 31, 2019, which assume a hypothetical asset coverage ratio of 150%, the maximum amount of borrowings that could be incurred by OCSL upon effectiveness of the 150% asset coverage requirements to OCSL, annualized for a full year.
-This information is not a representation of the amount of borrowings that OCSL intends to incur or that would be available to be incurred. - (4) Under each of the Current Investment Advisory Agreement and the New Investment Advisory Agreement, the base management fee is calculated at an annual rate of 1.50% of the average value of OCSL's total gross assets at the end of the two most recently completed quarters, including any investment made with borrowings, but excluding cash and cash equivalents; provided, however, the base management fee will be calculated at an annual rate of 1.00% of the value of OCSL's total gross assets, including any investments made with borrowings, but excluding cash and cash equivalents; however, the base management fee will be calculated at an annual rate of 1.00% of the value of OCSL's total gross assets, including any investments made with borrowings, but excluding cash and cash equivalents, that exceeds the product of (i) 200% (calculated in accordance with the 1940 Act and giving effect to exemptive relief OCSL received with respect to debentures issued by a small business investment company subsidiary) and (ii) OCSL's net assets.
+(3) For purposes of this table, except as described in footnotes 7 and 8 below, expenses for the "150% asset coverage" column are based on hypothetical expenses for the three months ended March 31, 2019, which assume a hypothetical asset coverage ratio of 150%, the maximum amount of borrowings that could be incurred by OCSL upon effectiveness of the 150% asset coverage requirements to OCSL, annualized for a full year.
+This information is not a representation of the amount of borrowings that OCSL intends to incur or that would be available to be incurred.

+(4) Under each of the Current Investment Advisory Agreement and the New Investment Advisory Agreement, the base management fee is calculated at an annual rate of 1.50% of the average value of OCSL's total gross assets at the end of the two most recently completed quarters, including any investment made with borrowings, but excluding cash and cash equivalents; provided, however, the base management fee will be calculated at an annual rate of 1.00% of the value of OCSL's total gross assets, including any investments made with borrowings, but excluding cash and cash equivalents, that exceeds the product of (i) 200% (calculated in accordance with the 1940 Act and giving effect to exemptive relief OCSL received with respect to debentures issued by a small business investment company subsidiary) and (ii) OCSL's net assets.
 For illustrative purposes, however, the table above has calculated base management fees based on the total gross assets (actual and hypothetical) as of March 31, 2019.
-For purposes of the "Actual asset coverage as of March 31, 2019 ([]%)" column, the table above has assumed \$[]] billion of total gross assets (excluding cash and cash equivalents), which was the actual amount of OCSL's total gross assets as of March 31, 2019.
-For purposes of the "200% asset coverage" column, the table above has assumed \$[]] billion in total gross assets (excluding cash and cash equivalents), which was the actual amount of OCSL's total gross assets as of March 31, 2019.
-For purposes of the "200% asset coverage" column, the table above has assumed \$[]] billion in total gross assets (excluding cash and cash equivalents), solely as a result of additional leverage to 200% asset coverage, none of which is invested in cash or cash equivalents), solely as a result of additional leverage to 200% assets coverage, non - (5) For the two-year period commencing on October 17, 2017, the Adviser agreed to waive, to the extent necessary, any management or incentive fees payable to the Adviser that exceed what would have been paid to OCSL's former investment adviser in the aggregate under OCSL's former investment advisory agreement.
+For purposes of the "Actual asset coverage as of

+March 31, 2019 (254%)" column, the table above has assumed \$1.5 billion of total gross assets (excluding cash and cash equivalents), which was the actual amount of OCSL's total gross assets as of March 31, 2019.
+For purposes of the "200% asset coverage" column, the table above has assumed \$1.9 billion in total gross assets (excluding cash and cash equivalents) solely as a result of additional leverage to 200% asset coverage, none of which is invested in cash or cash equivalents.
+For purposes of the "150% asset coverage" column, the table above has assumed \$2.8 billion in total gross assets (excluding cash and cash equivalents), solely as a result of additional leverage, none of which is invested in cash or cash equivalents), solely as a result of additional leverage to 150% asset coverage, none of which is invested in cash or cash equivalents.

+(5) For the two-year period commencing on October 17, 2017, the Adviser agreed to waive, to the extent necessary, any management or incentive fees payable to the Adviser that exceed what would have been paid to OCSL's former investment adviser in the aggregate under OCSL's former investment advisory agreement.
 For illustrative purposes, however, the table above assumes that no management or incentive fees payable to the Adviser were waived by the Adviser pursuant to this waiver.